aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A fanatic is one who can't change his mind, and won't change the subject.
+> 🥠 He who laughs at himself never runs out of things to laugh at.

-Last update: Sun Jun 21 08:52:25 2026
+Last update: Mon Jun 22 10:30:32 2026

 ### Let's play! 🎮